fayfays/devtools/README.md

    TestHelper.jUnitWrapper(new MyPojo());
 }
 ```
-Alternatively, if you are not using JUnit and still want to test the POJO, you could invoke the PojoTester directly:
+Alternatively, if you are not using JUnit and you still want to test the POJO, you could invoke the PojoTester directly:

 ```
 MyPojo anyPojoBean = new MyPojo();